CQCL/brat/brat/doc/pattern_matching.md

 ### Compiling `FunClauses`

 The `FunClauses` Brat node is the main entry point when compiling a function.
-For each clause, it holds the LHS (in form of `TestMatchData`) and the RHS (in form of a `:>>:` node).
+For each clause, it holds the LHS (in form of `TestMatchData`) and the RHS (in form of a `Box` node).
 For each clause in the `FunClauses` node, we have `TestMatchData` which determines whether the corresponding branch is valid for the inputs dynamically given to the function.
 If no branches match, we create a `Panic` node, which should raise an error in hugr.

 We assume that we can compile each LHS `TestMatchData` into a Hugr node that takes the function arguments as input and returns a single sum as output.
 The sum has two options: